MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/logic-apps.md

 ---
+author: xirzec
-title: Azure Logic Apps modules for JavaScript
+title: Azure Logic Apps modules for JavaScript ms.devlang: nodejs
-description: Reference for Azure Logic Apps modules for JavaScript
-author: ecfan
-ms.author: estfan
 manager: cfowler
-ms.date: 07/18/2017
 ms.topic: reference
 ms.prod: azure
+ms.service: logicapps
 ms.technology: azure
-ms.devlang: nodejs
+ms.author: jeffish
+ms.date: 07/18/2017
-ms.service: Logic Apps
+description: Reference for Azure Logic Apps modules for JavaScript
 ---
 # Azure Logic Apps modules for JavaScript

 Logic Apps provide a way to simplify and implement scalable integrations and workflows in the cloud.
 It provides a visual designer to model and automate your process as a series of steps known as a workflow.
 There are many connectors across the cloud and on-premises to quickly integrate across services and protocols.
 A logic app begins with a trigger (like 'When an account is added to Dynamics CRM') and after firing can begin many combinations of actions, conversions, and condition logic.